YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide (KONO KAGA eDAtion).md

 >Packing offensive buffs for her enemies, defensive buffs for her backline, a barrage that includes normal arcing shells alongside linear AP shells and even aimed torpedoes, Amagi has quite literally a bit of everything in herself; and it all comes together as one sleek and effective whole, only marginally hampered by her IJN standard terrible AA.

 ![BB](https://azurlane.koumakan.jp/w/images/1/19/TirpitzChibi.png "KMS Tirpitz") - **[KMS Tirpitz](https://azurlane.koumakan.jp/Tirpitz)** **(T2 with BB/BC)**
+* Skill:
-*  Skill: 30% damage increase when Tirpitz is the only BB/BC in the fleet || Every 15s, launches 4 Magnetic Torpedoes
+  * +30% Damage to self, as long as she is the only BB/BC in the fleet.
+  * Every 15s, launches a cone of 4 homing torpedoes with improved tracking.

 - Desc: "Torpitz?
 Neetpitz?
 Derpitz?"
 >One of the hardest hitting BBs in the game, provided you cater to her social anxiety.